Introduction

 Cons

-- Can be complex for new users
+- Can be confusing and complex for new users

-- Some features may feel redundant
+- Some features may seem redundant or unnecessary

-- Occasional performance issues with large projects.
+- Performance issues can occur with very large projects.

 Wrike